Spectral fluctuations and crossovers in multilayer network: Spectral Fluctuations of random multilayer network

 In Fig.~\ref{fig:Bilayercrossover}, we investigate the second-order ($k = 2$) SRD for our crossover model.
 The (scaled) blocks are $A_{350 \times 350}^{1}$, $A_{450 \times 450}^{2}$, and $B_{350 \times 450}^{1,2}$, and we vary the crossover parameter $\gamma$.
-When $\gamma = 0.01$, the system effectively exhibits a two block-diagonal structure ($m=2$), representing two weakly connected GOE layers, in line with Table~\ref{table:1}, as the histogram aligns closely with the $\alpha = 2$ result from RMT.
-As we gradually increase the value of $\gamma$, we observe intermediate statistics that show the transition from two GOEs to a single GOE.
+When $\gamma = 0.01$, the system effectively exhibits a two block-diagonal structure ($m=2$), with spectral fluctuations consistent with two weakly coupled GOE ensembles, in line with Table~\ref{table:1}, as the histogram aligns closely with the $\alpha = 2$ result from RMT.
+As we gradually increase the value of $\gamma$, we observe intermediate statistics indicating a transition from two GOEs to a single GOE.
 At $\gamma=0.06$, the SRD histogram aligns closely with the $\alpha=4$ result from RMT, corresponding to a single GOE ($m=1$), as indicated by Table~\ref{table:1}.
-Furthermore, we find that the crossover behavior remains independent of the intra-layer and inter-layer edge connection probabilities, provided the network dimensions are fixed.
-For example, as shown in Fig.~\ref{fig:Bilayercrossover}~(a), (e), and (i), the statistics remain consistent for $\gamma = 0.01$ despite the different edge connection probabilities.
+Furthermore, we find that the crossover behavior is largely insensitive to the intralayer and interlayer edge connection probabilities, provided the network dimensions are fixed.
+For example, as shown in Fig.~\ref{fig:Bilayercrossover}~(a), (e), and (i), the statistics remain consistent for $\gamma = 0.01$, despite different edge connection probabilities.
 Additionally, we examined the third-order ($k=3$) SRD for the same dimensions and observed a similar transition in SRD statistics, from two GOEs to a single GOE, as $\gamma$ is varied.

-We also observed that similar statistics are seen for larger dimensions of our model.
-In addition, we have also found that even for small $\gamma> 0$, the spectral fluctuations correspond to a single GOE.
-The larger the model's dimensions (bilayer network), the faster the crossover and vice versa.
-These results highlight how essential it is to employ appropriate scaling factors when investigating multilayer network architectures to obtain consistency with RMT predictions.